AI slop: In books

 Online booksellers and library vendors now have many titles that are written by AI and are not curated into collections by librarians.
 The digital media provider Hoopla, which supplies libraries with ebooks and downloadable content, has generative AI books with fictional authors and dubious quality, which cost libraries money when checked out by unsuspecting patrons.

-Users of Amazon Kindle and other eBook sites have reported concerns with the increased output of novels seemingly created artificially.
+Users of Amazon Kindle and other ebook sites have reported concerns with the increased output of novels seemingly created artificially.
 Author Jane Friedman stated she had to report 29 novels in one week which were created by AI but used her name and likeness.
 Kindle created a limit of three novels per day from a single author to combat the issue.

+On Amazon, there are many AI-generated mushroom foraging books being sold.
+These books often contain inaccurate and distorted AI-generated images of mushrooms, as well as text likely written by ChatGPT.
+Many of these books include fake, AI-generated authors as well.
+Experts warn that, due to the risk of mushroom poisoning, this is extremely dangerous.
+In 2023, the New York Mycological Society issued a statement about AI-generated mushroom books on social media, stating that misidentification could "literally mean life or death".

-In February 2023, the science fiction magazine Clarkesworld had to temporarily close short story submissions after receiving massive amounts of AI spam, which editor Neil Clarke attributed to people from outside the speculative fiction community trying to make easy money.
+In February 2023, the science-fiction magazine Clarkesworld had to temporarily close short story submissions after receiving massive amounts of AI spam, which editor Neil Clarke attributed to people from outside the speculative fiction community trying to make easy money.
 Clarke expressed worry that this trend would result in higher barriers of entry for new authors.

-As of 2024, Canadian and United States copyright laws ruled that books created by Artificial Intelligence cannot be copyrightable.
-Books created by AI are mostly considered as plagiarism, more specifically non-fiction novels cannot apply for copyright due to hallucinations and biases of LLMs.
+LLMs trained on similar data often produce similar-sounding stories, leading to the phenomenon of a lighthouse keeper named Elias Thorne, who shows up in a disproportionate number of stories generated by multiple LLMs.
+When this slop floods Amazon and LLMs are trained on this new data, it can cause model collapse and reinforce stories featuring Thorne as a lighthouse keeper.

+"Non-fiction" biographies have become prominent on Amazon, often containing fabrications and inaccuracies.